vippsas/vipps-psp-api/vipps-psp-api.md

 - The normal
   [timeouts](https://developer.vippsmobilepay.com/docs/vipps-developers/common-topics/timeouts/)
-  apply to the PSP API, and the PSP will get a request to the `makePaymentUrl` after 10 minutes if the user has not acted on the payment request.
+  apply to the PSP API.
+The PSP will get a request to the `makePaymentUrl` after 10 minutes if the user has not acted on the payment request.
 - The `makePaymentUrl` has a timeout of _**15 seconds**_.
   If no response is received within this period Vipps will mark the transaction as `FAILED`.